Martinay/show-public-ip/README.md

 ```

 # Which image is based on?
-The image is based on python:3.6.4-alpine
+The image is based on node:lts-alpine

-# What has been changed?
-Added the index.py code.